-The sleek open-cart design provides additional room and accessibility for your barbecuing tools.
+The sleek open-cart design provides easy accessibility of your grilling tools.

-GS4 GRILLING SYSTEM
+GS4 HIGH PERFORMANCE GRILLING SYSTEM

-The GS4 Grilling System sets a new standard in the world of backyard cuisine.
-This innovative barbecuing system is based on over 30 years of barbecuing experience, culinary expertise, and most importantly, avidly considering the wants and needs of the people who matter most - the barbecuing community.
+The GS4 high performance grilling system sets the standard in the world of gas grilling, and lands Weber in a class of its own.
+This powerful grilling system is based on over 65 years of grilling experience, culinary expertise, and most importantly, the wants and needs of the people who matter most - our grilling community.
+Each component of GS4 was uniquely designed for ease-of-use and to provide an unequaled satisfaction to your backyard grilling experience.